 “Yeah.
 So, no name?
 No anything?”

-His mom arrived and signalled that they needed to leave.
+His mom arrived and signaled that they needed to leave.
 He picked up the bags on the floor and started walking to the exit.
 Through the glass door, I continued to watch him take off.
 One last look.
 Just one more.

 He never looked back.